cantaloupe-project/cantaloupe/README.md

 Consider the case of an image server that is asked to render tiles for a 4096x4096 pixel source image that, at 24 bits per pixel, totals 50MB in decompressed size.
-Multiple clients are simultaneously requesting numerous downscaled tiles to display the initial zoom level.
+Multiple clients are simultaneously requesting numerous downscaled tiles.
 Request handlers do not communicate with each other, so each one is loading this large image and operating on it independently.

-Furthermore, some processors are less efficient in that they have to create new images internally at each intermediate step in the processing pipeline (cropping, scaling, rotating, etc.).
-Each one of these occupies precious memory.
+Furthermore, some processors are inefficient in that they have to create new images internally at each intermediate step in the processing pipeline (cropping, scaling, rotating, etc.), and each one occupies precious memory.

 It's easy to see where RAM becomes a very major consideration here.
 It is completely normal to see transient spikes of hundreds of megabytes of memory use on the Java heap in response to a single zooming-image-viewer request.
-The JVM will accommodate by increasing the heap size.
+The JVM will accommodate by dynamically increasing the heap size.
 From the operating system's perspective, the process is bloating up to multiple gigabytes in size, but there is nothing wrong -- most of this is actually unused heap space.

 The smaller the available heap space, the larger the source images, and the larger the number of simultaneous requests, the greater the likelihood of OutOfMemoryErrors.
 In production, it is highly recommended to use the `-Xmx` flag to increase the maximum heap size to the largest amount possible -- for example, `-Xmx16g` for 16GB.
-And, of course, use caching liberally.
+And, by all means, use caching liberally.

 ## Caches